15 Dumbbell Lat Exercises to Sculpt Your Back at Home

 4. Engaging your back muscles, row the dumbbells upward and then return to the start.

 The deadlift is a compound movement that works on several muscles, including the latissimus dorsi.
+The lats are contracted when you return to the upright position.

-How to do a dumbbell deadlift:
+How to Do a Dumbbell Deadlift

 1. Holding one dumbbell in each hand, stand upright in the hip-width stance.